libsdl-org/SDL/docs/README-n3ds.md

 -   Currently only software rendering is supported.
 -   SDL2main should be used to ensure ROMFS is enabled.
 -   By default, the extra L2 cache and higher clock speeds of the New 2/3DS lineup are enabled.
 If you wish to turn it off, use `osSetSpeedupEnable(false)` in your main function.
+-   `SDL_GetBasePath` returns the romfs root instead of the executable's directory.